 Forget the stuffy, stuck-up poodles of pop culture—in actuality, these pooches are athletic, intelligent, friendly dogs with so much to offer.
-The poodle's bright demeanor and people-pleasing nature make them excellent pals for humans and peacekeepers among other pets.
+The poodle's bright demeanor and people-pleasing nature make him an excellent pal for humans and peacekeeper among other pets.
 Standard poodles are the most athletic and agile of all the poodle types, and they take quickly to training.
 Poodles also have the privilege of being low odor and among the least-shedding of all coated dogs.

 The average purebred poodle puppy costs around $1,000 but you can expect to spend up to five times that amount for a poodle with superior pedigree.

-The height of a standard poodle is typically between 18 and 24 inches, although being over 15 inches specifically is what sets the standard poodle apart from miniature and toy poodles.
-(Miniature poodles are between 10 and 15 inches, and toy poodles are under 10 inches.)
-Standard poodles can weigh between 50 and 70 pounds, with female dogs tending to weigh less than the male ones.
+The height of a standard poodle is typically between 18–24 inches, although being over 15 inches specifically is what sets the standard poodle apart from miniature and toy poodles.
+(Miniature poodles are between 10–15 inches, and toy poodles are under 10 inches.)
+Standard poodles can weigh between 50–70 pounds, with female dogs tending to weigh less than the male ones.
 The standard is the largest and strongest of all the three poodle types.

-Poodles are obedient, smart, and playful.
-They're far from an aggressive breed, but they do have watchdog tendencies and will bark to alert you to any noises or visitors.
+Poodles are loyal, smart, and playful.
+And while they're friendly pups, they will bark to alert you to any noises or visitors.
 The breed's response to unfamiliar faces can range from friendly and engaging to shy and reserved.

-"Although each dog should be viewed as an individual, poodles are known to be athletic, energetic, and motivated to learn," Joan Hunter Mayer, CBCC-KA, a California-based professional dog trainer and behavior consultant says.
+"Although each dog should be viewed as an individual, poodles are known to be athletic, energetic, and motivated to learn," says Joan Hunter Mayer, CBCC-KA, a California-based professional dog trainer and behavior consultant.
 "As a trainer who has worked with poodles of all sizes, I would agree that in general, this breed commonly lives up to these breed traits."

 The personable poodle loves interacting with his human and will do what he can to please you.
 These highly intelligent dogs also seem to have a sense for reading their owners' body language and expressions, making them intuitive companions.
 Their sensitivity doesn't stop there; they're also prone to getting pretty emotional themselves.
 Poodles are hypersensitive pooches who can be easily startled by touch or sound, so watch out for bouts of anxiety.

 These happy, high-strung animals love to romp around, bounce, run, and play nearly non-stop as puppies and young dogs.
-Their activity levels do change with maturity however, and you can expect them to calm down a bit between 18 months and 2 years of age.
+But their activity levels do change with maturity, and you can expect them to calm down a bit between 18 months and 2 years of age.
 Standard poodles are also generally more calm than miniature and toy poodles.

-Your poodle can technically be left alone for as long as they are able to go without need to potty, but they will certainly miss you.
-Try not to spend too much time away; this curly companion thrives on time spent with his people and poodles can develop separation anxiety issues if they don't get enough attention.
+Your poodle can technically be left alone for as long as he's able to go without needing to potty, but he will certainly miss you.
+Try not to spend too much time away; this curly companion thrives on time spent with his people and poodles can develop separation anxiety issues if he doesn't get enough attention.

 Poodles are generally great family dogs and are friendly and accepting of animals in the house.
 They're gentle and polite with kids, but because of their hypersensitive nature they can be easily overwhelmed by small, loud children and will need time to decompress.
-Poodles are better suited for families with older children or no children.
+Poodles are better suited for families with older (or no) children.

 Similarly, if your home is often chaotic, noisy, or conflict-prone, your peaceful poodle may develop some anxiety issues.
 Poodles much prefer and appreciate a calm, quiet living arrangement.

-The poodle is the original "hypoallergenic" dog breed thanks to their single-layer coats that don't shed much (though remember that no dog is 100-percent hypoallergenic).
-If you or someone in your family suffers from allergies, a poodle could be the pup for you!
-But heads up: Their coat, low shedding as it may be, requires a lot of attention.
+The poodle is the original "hypoallergenic" dog breed thanks to his single-layer coat that doesn't shed much (though remember that no dog is 100-percent hypoallergenic).
+If you or someone in your family suffers from dog allergies, a poodle could be the pup for you!
+But heads up: His coat, low-shedding as it may be, requires a lot of attention.

 "Poodle coats are unique," Hunter Mayer says.
 "Unless the owner is savvy enough to take care of all the dog's grooming needs, or wants to learn how, they will need to find a qualified reputable groomer who can do this for them.
 And, even if they are taking the dog to a groomer, they will still need to keep up with daily needs, including brushing."